69th Armor Regiment: World War II

-The 69th Armored Regiment's history began on 15 July 1940 when it was formed and assigned to the 1st Armored Division.
+The 69th Armored Regiment's history began on 15 July 1940 when it was constituted in the Regular Army.
+On 31 July, it was activated and assigned to the 1st Armored Division.
 This original assignment did not last for long.
-In February 1942 it was reassigned to the 6th Armored Division where it continued to serve until September 1943 when elements of the Regiment were divided and reassigned.
+In February 1942 it was reassigned to the 6th Armored Division where it continued to serve until September 1943 when elements of the regiment were divided and reassigned.
 The Regimental HQ and 1st Battalion remained with the 6th Armored Division as the 69th Tank Battalion, while the 3rd Battalion was re-designated as 708th Amphibian Tank Battalion and was a participant in several critical amphibious campaigns and distinguished itself during the bloody fighting on Okinawa earning the battalion the Navy Presidential Unit Citation.

 The 69th Tank Battalion, as part of the 6th Armored Division, was included in various European campaigns including Normandy, the Rhineland, Ardennes-Alsace and Central Europe.
 The unit, along with many others, was deactivated in 1946 following the end of the Second World War.
 This deactivation came to an end when the unit was re-designated as the 69th Medium Tank Battalion in August 1950.
 Once again it assigned to the 6th Armored Division, where it served until it was stood down in 1956, ending its assignment to the 6th Armored Division.